the-trash/the_actual_locales/README.md

 ## TheAliveLocales

-Way to find alive localizations keys into your i18n locale files
+Way to find and log alive localization keys into your i18n locale files

-This gem collect all executed `I18n.translate` and `I18n.t` calls and dump it into YAML file at `#{ Rails.root }/log/`
+This gem collect all executed `I18n.translate` and `I18n.t` calls and dump it into YAML file at `#{Rails.root}/log/`

 ### Installation